 Search Engine Optimization Has Evolved

 The first Google update happened in December 2000.
-And although the most popular search engine’s algorithm has seen a slew of updates in the past 20 years, these became immensely more sophisticated and elaborate from 2010 onwards.
+And although the most popular search engine’s algorithm has seen a slew of updates in the past 20 years, these became immensely more sophisticated and elaborate from 2010.

-For example, back in the day, keyword stuffing couldn’t be identified or penalized by the search engine, which made it possible to manipulate and boost a page’s ranking through dishonest practices.
+For example, back in the day, keyword stuffing couldn’t be identified or penalized by the search engine, making it possible to manipulate and boost a page’s ranking through dishonest practices.

 With the Panda update in 2011, Google finally labeled keyword stuffing a Black Hat SEO tactic.